MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aatp-integration.md

 *Applies to: Microsoft Cloud App Security*

-Microsoft Cloud App Security integrates with Azure Advanced Threat Protection (Azure ATP) to provide user entity behavioral analytics (UEBA) across a hybrid environment - both cloud app and on-premises.
-For more information about the machine learning and behavioral analytics provided by Azure ATP, see [What is Azure ATP?](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp).
+Microsoft Cloud App Security integrates with Azure Advanced Threat Protection (Azure ATP) to provide user entity behavioral analytics (UEBA) across a hybrid environment - both cloud app and on-premises, for more information, see [Tutorial: Investigate risky users]() For more information about the machine learning and behavioral analytics provided by Azure ATP, see [What is Azure ATP?](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp).

-By integrating with Azure ATP, your Cloud App Security portal will provide alerts and insights from:
-- Microsoft Cloud App Security, which identifies attacks within a cloud session, covering not only Microsoft products but also third-party applications
-- Azure Advanced Threat Protection, which uses machine learning and behavioral analytics to identify attacks across your on-premises network
-- Azure Active Directory Identity Protection, which detects and proactively prevents user and sign-in risks to identities in the cloud

 ## Prerequisites

 For complete user investigation across a hybrid environment, you must have:

-- A valid license for Microsoft Cloud App Security
 - A valid license for Azure ATP connected to your Active Directory instance

 >[!NOTE]